-Afterwards we cross a nearby suspension bridge, the longest in Bhutan, where we get wide views over the surrounding fields and hills.
-Before returning to our hotel, , we test our skills with a portrait session with locals from Laya, a remote highland region where residents wear conical bamboo hats and thick woven clothing suited to the cooler mountain climate.
+We start our day exploring Punakha Dzong, built where the Pho Chhu and Mo Chhu rivers meet.
+This fortress-monastery is known for its elaborately painted courtyards and a long tradition of hosting royal ceremonies.
+After our visit, we walk across the nearby suspension bridge, one of Bhutan's longest, high above the river, which offers clear views of the surrounding fields and hills.
+After lunch, we test our skills with a portrait session with locals from Laya, a remote highland region where residents wear conical bamboo hats and thick woven clothing suited to the cooler mountain climate.
+This evening, take a breather and relax at our countryside hotel.